jtgrauke/Overline.Studio/_projects/maddox.md

 </div>

 <div class="span-12 md-span-6 md-start-7">
     <p>Maddox has hit upon a simple value in the market, and they've had the discipline to maintain that focus.
-Our goal with the refresh of their identity was to dial everything rather than reinvent the wheel.
+Our goal with the refresh of their identity was to dial in everything rather than reinvent the wheel.
 We kept things simple and focused.</p>
 </div>

 <div class="span-12 pt1">